"A day in the Nineties when Grandma was a girl:

 - A lady and her suitor on an Old-Fashioned Rowboat Date.

-As of September 2013 there are only two people alive born in this decade, so today there is basically no one left to be nostalgic about it.
+As of November 2013 there are only five people alive born in this decade, so today there is basically no one left to be nostalgic about it.
 This is a Forgotten Trope

 and the fact that the name "Gay Nineties" was never changed should give you an idea how long it's been dead